Healthcare Reform - Busting in the 3 Biggest Obamacare Myths In the past few months , we've seen a lot of health care reform rules and ...

 Impact of health care reform on the uninsured

+The uninsured face the additional problem that if they did not get health insurance in 2014, they would face a mandate penalty.
 Some healthy, uninsured people will look at this penalty and say, "Okay, the penalty is 1% of your adjusted gross income; I make $50,000, so I'll pay a $500 penalty or $1,000 for health insurance.

 In that case, I'll just take the penalty."
 But either way, they will be directly affected by healthcare reform.

-Through delegation, it affects the insured as well as the uninsured.
 The impact of health care reform on people with serious health plans

 People with prepared health insurance plans will not be directly affected by health care reform.

 But given the lifecycle of their grandparents' health plan, it will make those plans more expensive as they discover that there are plans available now that they can easily transfer to a richer set of benefits that may be more beneficial for any chronic disease.
 Health problems they may have.
-For people who stay on those grandfather plans, the pool of plan subscribers will start to shrink, and when that happens, those health insurance plans will get more expensive than they are now.
-Therefore, people on grandparents' health plans will also be affected by

-Impact of health care reform on people with group health insurance The last of them, the small group market, will be the most affected by health care reform.
+The last of them, the small group market, will be the most affected by health care reform.

 Although health care reform regulations mostly affect large and medium-sized companies, and companies with 50 or more employees, smaller companies will also be affected, despite being exempted from ObamaCare itself.